Yahoo: Founding

-In January 1994, Yang and Filo were electrical engineering graduate students at Stanford University, when they created a website named "Jerry and David's guide to the World Wide Web".
+In January 1994, Jerry Yang and David Filo were electrical engineering graduate students at Stanford University, when they created a website named "Jerry and David's guide to the World Wide Web".
 The site was a human-edited web directory, organized in a hierarchy, as opposed to a searchable index of pages.
 In March 1994, "Jerry and David's Guide to the World Wide Web" was renamed "Yahoo!" and became known as the Yahoo Directory.
 The "yahoo.com" domain was registered on January 18, 1995.